Ah, May…caught somewhere between Easter and the peak tourist season. Warmer and drier than April, but not as hot as the summer.

 (The Steffl Kirtag at the cathedral)

-- The Vienna Blues Spring festival stretched across the whole of May in 2023, and does so again in 2024
+- The Vienna Blues Spring festival stretches across the whole of May in 2025

-- Donauinsel Open Air is four successive one-day music festivals (May 23rd to 26th) on our long artificial island: electronic, beach party, the 90s and the 80s
+- Donauinsel Open Air is four successive one-day music festivals (May 16th & 17th and 23rd & 24th) on our long artificial island

-- The Gemischter Satz festival at the Konzerthaus venue combines one of Vienna’s notable wine products with classical music and more (May 10th and 11th)
+- The Gemischter Satz festival at the Konzerthaus venue combines one of Vienna’s notable wine products with classical music and more (May 1st to 3rd)

 - The Fest der Freude (May 8th) celebrates the liberation of Vienna and the end of Nazi rule with a free concert on Heldenplatz square next to the Hofburg palace.
 The Vienna Symphony orchestra performs, with the event also in remembrance of those who suffered at the hands of that occupation